-Day 3-6: Gradual but tiring ascent through eco-systems to Shira Plateau and Lava Tower, then tough rocky climb through Barranco ravine and on to Barafu Camp (4600m)
+Days 3-6: Gradual but tiring ascent through eco-systems to Shira Plateau and Lava Tower, then tough rocky climb through the Barranco ravine and on to Barafu Camp (4600m)

-Day 7-8: Start in dart to summit Uhuru Peak (5896m), descent to Millennium Camp (3720m) and on to foot of mountain, return to Moshi
+Days 7-8: Start in dark to summit Uhuru Peak (5896m), descend to Millennium Camp (3720m) and on to foot of mountain, return to Moshi

 Discover Adventure reserves the right to change the route or itinerary for safety reasons should local conditions dictate.